SQL Server database migration to Azure SQL Database

 The following list contains recommendations for best performance during the import process.

-- Choose the highest service level and performance tier that your budget allows to maximize the transfer performance.
+- Choose the highest service tier and compute size that your budget allows to maximize the transfer performance.
 You can scale down after the migration completes to save money.

 - Minimize the distance between your BACPAC file and the destination data center.